Volunteer Roles at Cherry Lodge

 Drivers and Driver’s Helpers (not currently recruiting)

-We need drivers and driver’s helpers who can offer at least half a day per week to run the Cherry Lodge van.
-This van, financed by donations from Summer Soulstice, is used to move goods between our two charity shops at Barnet and Borehamwood, and to go to people’s homes to collect and deliver furniture and other bulky items.
+We need drivers and driver’s helpers to run the Cherry Lodge van, taking items to and from fundraising venues, and moving goods between our shop and storage facility.
 Drivers need to have a full, clean car driving licence, and be aged over 25.
 Drivers and their helpers (two per shift) will often be expected to lift heavy items (for which, training will be given).

 Drop-In Helpers (not currently recruiting)